Web Application Automated Testing With Testsigma

 - Dry Run is the quickest method to execute individual Test Cases in Testsigma.

-- Quick Run and Parallel Executions can be used to execute multiple Test Cases and Test Suites(a group of Test Cases).
+- Quick Run and Regular Executions can be used to execute multiple Test Cases and Test Suites(a group of Test Cases).

-Let’s perform a Dry Run of the automated test case.
+Let’s perform a Dry Run of the automated test case on Testsigma Lab.

 Simply click on 'Run' at the top right corner of the Test Case details page.